0xPolygonMiden/miden-node/docs/src/developer/block-producer.md

 # Block Producer Component

-The block-producer is responsible for ordering transactions into batches, and batches into blocks.
+The block-producer is responsible for ordering transactions into batches, and batches into blocks, and creating the proofs for these.
+Proving is usually outsourced to a remote prover but can be done locally if throughput isn't essential, e.g. for test purposes on a local node.

 It hosts a single gRPC endpoint to which the RPC component can forward new transactions.